Account Link Extension

 The extension does not automatically link users with the same email, even if emails are verified, because verified emails are not enough evidence to prove that the user can currently authenticate to both accounts.

-If the user clicks Continue, they will be redirected to Facebook to authenticate.
+If the user selects Continue, they will be redirected to Facebook to authenticate.
 If the user is already logged in, Facebook will redirect back to the application, and the user will be automatically linked.
 If they are not logged in, they will be prompted to authenticate with their Facebook credentials.
 After Facebook redirects back to Auth0, the Facebook account will be linked with the Google account.
 This process ensures that the user has the credentials to authenticate to both accounts, which allows the accounts to be linked safely and correctly.

 Install and configure extension